racenis/tram-sdk/README.md

 - Put triangle definition into math.h
 - And also switch triangle intersection thingy
 - Add directional lights to lightmapper
-- Hashmap deletion does not get actually deleted?
-- Switch hashmap to uint32_t
+- Improve GUI::Textbox
+	- Add cursor movement
+	- Add selection
+	- Add copy-pasting

 #### Should do later